Non-thermal neutrino-like hot dark matter in light of the $S_8$ tension: Resolving the tension with a non-thermal sterile neutrino

 Our baseline cosmology consists in the following combination of the six $\Lambda$CDM parameters $\{\omega_b,\omega_{\rm cdm},100\times\theta_s,n_s,{\rm ln}(10^{10}A_s),\tau_{\rm reio}\}$, plus two parameters describing the non-thermal hot dark matter, namely $\{m_{\rm sp}, B_{\rm sp}\}$.
 We dub this model $\nu_{\rm NT}\Lambda$CDM.
 Standard model neutrinos are assumed to be massless.

 To better understand how the $\nu_{\rm NT}\Lambda$CDM model can resolve the $S_8$ tension, we will compare it to the standard $\Lambda$CDM model with massless neutrinos, as well as to the $\Lambda$CDM model with free neutrino masses $m_\nu$ and additional relativistic degrees of freedom $\nef$.
 In that latter case, we assume degenerate neutrino masses and a free-streaming $\nef$.
+Note that in this model, the $\nef$ component does not become massive at late times, contrary to what happens in the non-thermal neutrino model.
+This will play a key role in the difference between the two models.
 We dub this model $\nu\Lambda$CDM.
 We run our MCMCs with the Metropolis-Hasting algorithm as implemented in the MontePython-v3 \cite{Brinckmann:2018cvx} code interfaced with our modified version of CLASS.
 All reported $\chi^2_{\rm min}$ are obtained with the python package {\sc iMinuit \footnote{\url{https://iminuit.readthedocs.io/}}} \cite{James:1975dr}.
-We make use of a Choleski decomposition to better handle the large number of nuisance parameters \cite{Lewis:1999bs} and consider chains to be converged with the Gelman-Rubin convergence criterium $R-1\lesssim0.05$ \cite{Gelman:1992zz}.
+We make use of a Choleski decomposition to better handle a large number of nuisance parameters \cite{Lewis:1999bs} and consider chains to be converged with the Gelman-Rubin convergence criterium $R-1\lesssim0.05$ \cite{Gelman:1992zz}.